defold/doc/docs/en/manuals/building-blocks.md

 ![Game object file](images/building_blocks/building_blocks_gameobject_file.png)

 Creating a game object file does not add anything to your running game.
 The game object does not exist yet, only the formula to create it.
-To add an actual game object based on the blueprint just created, you add an instance of the game object to a collection in your project by right clicking the collection and selecting *Add Game Object File*.
+To add an actual game object based on the blueprint just created, you add an instance of the game object to a collection in your project by right clicking the collection and selecting <kbd>Add Game Object File</kbd>.

 ![Game object instance](images/building_blocks/building_blocks_gameobject_instance.png)